 Another budget option is to buy phone calling cards which can

 be cheap compared with standard services.

 Making Calls From Banjul:

-have two phone options for making calls locally.
+You have two phone options for making calls locally.
 The first

-calls costing far less units than international
+calls costing far less units than international calls.

 night after 11:00 pm are usually the cheapest.

 The Gambia uses UK and French phone jacks so you may need an adapter